NYU-Marron-Urban-Data-Hackathon/.github/profile/README.md

 **Prizes:** The winning teams will be invited to attend a Marron-hosted event on November 9 where prizes will be awarded for the best projects totalling up to $3,000.

 **Registration deadline:** Thursday, November 3, 2022, 11:59 PM EST

+---

+# About Marron Institute

+The [NYU Marron Institute of Urban Management](https://marroninstitute.nyu.edu) conducts innovative applied research, working with cities to take on critical challenges of urban living.
+Started with a generous gift from Donald B. Marron, the Institute operates on a model of academic venture capital in which the faculty who run research programs receive seed funding.
+Faculty members use seed funds to develop their programs, hire research staff and build portfolios of externally-funded projects that have the potential to improve outcomes in cities.
+Currently, the Marron Institute has five major research programs focused on [urban planning](https://marroninstitute.nyu.edu/programs/urban-expansion), [environmental health](https://marroninstitute.nyu.edu/programs/health-environment-and-policy), [civic analytics](https://marroninstitute.nyu.edu/programs/civic-analytics), [transportation and land use](https://marroninstitute.nyu.edu/programs/transportation-and-land-use), and [public sector performance and innovation](https://marroninstitute.nyu.edu/programs/litmus).

+# Project themes

+### Civic Analytics

+### Health, Environment, and Policy

+### LITMUS

+### Transportation and Land Use

+### Urban Expansion

+### Co-City Baton Rouge